ShubhamDhaigude/Blinkit/README.md

 ## **How to Use**

-Clone the repository and check out:

-- SQL scripts for data cleaning & KPI generation
+- Place `dashboard.png` in the root of your repository alongside this README file.
-- Power BI `.pbix` file for interactive dashboards
+- Upload SQL scripts and Power BI `.pbix` file in relevant folders.
-- Screenshots and insights documentation